rafonha-companies-test/DBServer-test/README.md

 This is a test to a Front-end developer job.
 I planned to use the following technologies:

 - VanillaJS is the basis of this project;
-- HTML and CSS only to see the code in acton.
+- HTML and CSS only to see the code in action.

-I intended to create a simple alert code, simulating the temperarutes outside the truck and inside each beer container.
+I intended to create a simple alert code, simulating the temperatures outside the truck and inside each beer container.
 Every time the HTML is reloaded, the temperature changes (simulating opening the truck, for example), and a new alert appears.

 ## Highlights of my logic/code writing style